Types of Equity Release (2025)

 Whether a lifetime mortgage or home reversion, equity release plans could be a great way for those in retirement to mobilise equity tied up in their property.

-When traditional alternatives aren’t an option, you can speak to your financial advisor or broker and inquire about any of the equity release schemes regulated by the Equity Release Council.
+When traditional alternatives aren’t an option, you can speak to your financial advisor or broker and enquire about any equity release schemes regulated by the Equity Release Council.

 Your advisor will assist you in determining whether equity release is the best option for your specific circumstances, as well as which of the 2 types of equity release you should consider if it is.